kontent-ai-presales-engineering/personalization_AB_Demo/TECHNICAL_OVERVIEW.md

 - Check Google Maps JavaScript API is enabled
 - Verify API key restrictions allow your domain

+**PMS Availability not showing:**
+- Verify campground has `ways_to_stay` taxonomy items in Kontent.ai
+- Check browser console for errors
+- Verify `generatePMSAvailability` function is being called

+**Vimeo video loading delay:**
+- This is expected behavior for third-party iframe embeds
+- Delay is 1.2-3.2 seconds (normal for Vimeo player initialization)
+- Placeholder background prevents visual flash
+- In enterprise production, DNS prefetch/preconnect and thumbnail fallback would eliminate delay
+- See `VIMEO_LOADING_ANALYSIS.md` for detailed explanation

 **Build errors:**
 - Run `npm run build` locally to see errors
 - Check TypeScript compilation